apache/cordova-docs/README.md

 There is a Rake task to increment the version, generate the version directory, and update the edge documentation.

-    # generate version 4.1.0 for english.
+    # generate version 4.1.0 for English.
     .\bin\incrementversion en 4.1.0

 QA for docs & translation